 More Nursing Supplies

-- Breast Pump Bag — With a pump in tow, having a specially designed breast pump bag to go with it can make carrying a breast pump a little less conspicuous and pumping a bit less of a chore.
-They are designed with separate storage compartments for pumps and cool areas for pumped milk with some room to spare for personal items.This is an "up and coming" category with tons of room for improvement, so we hope to see better product coming out of the gate (particularly for working moms) in the near future.
-Our Best Breast Pump Bag Review pits 5 Breast Pump Bags and 2 Diaper Bags against each other in the challenge to carry it all.
-Editors' Choice award is the sophisticated Juno Blu Esalen for it's elegant styling, quality materials, and great features.
+- Breast Pump Bag — With a pump in tow, having a specially designed breast pump bag can make carrying a breast pump a little less conspicuous and pumping less of a chore.
+The bags have a design with storage compartments for pumps, insulated areas for pumped milk, and some room to spare for personal items.
+Our review of the best breast pump bag has multiple bags that go head to head against one another in the challenge to carry it all with style and convenience.

 0 to 8 Week Nice-to-haves for Baby